 Our projects focus on education, infrastructure, tourism, and health.
 Each of our projects aims to bring the community as a whole upward, providing more opportunity for future generations and empowering community leaders to create a better home for their peers.
 You will stay in local guesthouses, allowing the money spent on lodging to be directly received by local villages.
 This also opens the door for cultural exchange.

 Volunteers experience a tea ceremony in the great Khumbu region of Nepal.

-If you are a medical student, nurse, or dentist looking for practical training, check out our medical camps in Nepal and Kenya.
+If you are a medical student, nurse, or dentist looking for practical experience, check out our medical camps in Nepal and Kenya.
 Both of these camps operate in rural areas, impacting the communities we work with directly.
 We not only focus on bringing clinics to hard-to-reach areas but also educating local communities on safe health practices.

-What Are Accommodations Like in Nepal and Kenya?
+What Are Accommodations like in Nepal and Kenya?

-Safety is our primary concern with our clients.
-We ensure you have safe, comfy sleeping quarters every night.
 In Nepal, expect to stay in local lodges or teahouses.
 Accommodation is generally basic, with a twin shared room.
 Rooms do not have any heat, but plenty of blankets are provided.
 There is a central common area which is heated by a wood stove.
 Teahouses are communal places and offer the potential to meet locals and travelers alike.

 What Kind of Physical Shape Do I Need to be in to Volunteer?

 In order to be a volunteer, you should be in good health.
 You will be active during this trip, but you do not need to be in tip-top shape.
 If you are traveling with us to Nepal, be aware that it will take a several day’s walk to reach the villages.
 You will need to be fit enough to be able to walk uphill for the entire day.
 We take plenty of breaks, but we will be walking for five to seven hours a day.